 Discussion:

-The IEEE 802.11 working group (WG) invites 3GPP RAN and SA to consider that 802.11 WLAN in unlicensed spectrum may provide a practical low costs means of meeting the performance requirements for some IMT-2020 use cases.
-IMT-2020 uses cases that may benefit from the use of WLAN are: the high data rate hotspot use case and potentially other high data rate use cases.
+The IEEE 802.11 Working Group (WG) invites 3GPP RAN and SA to consider that 802.11 WLAN in unlicensed spectrum may provide a practical low cost means of meeting the performance requirements for some IMT-2020 use cases.
+IMT-2020 use cases that may benefit from the use of WLAN are: the high data rate hotspot use case and potentially other high data rate use cases.

+<suggested in Rev 4 as a replacement for the above paragraph – to be discussed: The IEEE 802.11 Working Group (WG) invites 3GPP RAN and SA to consider that 802.11 WLAN in unlicensed spectrum may provide a practical low cost means of meeting the performance requirements for some IMT-2020 use cases.
+IMT-2020 use cases that may benefit from the use of WLAN are Enhanced Mobile Broadband (very high traffic capacity hotspots) and some aspects of Ultra-Reliable and Low Latency Communication (e.g. low latency uplink transmission) and Massive Machine Type Communications (e.g. high device density with low-volume traffic).>

 802.11 WLAN currently provides 3GPP users with high data rate offload capability in many existing 3GPP networks.
 Recently completed 3GPP RAN WIs on LWA and LWIP and the currently active eLWA WI will provide improvements in the way WLAN (802.11) resources can be aggregated with the 3GPP radio interface resources in the 3GPP network.
 IEEE 802.11 believes that it is possible to further improve on the way WLAN and 3GPP LTE and NR can be aggregated to meet the performance goals of IMT-2020 and we believe that improving the aggregation of WLAN will be mutually beneficial to both 3GPP and IEEE 802.11.

 In addition to considering improvements in WLAN aggregation anchored in the RAT, IEEE 802.11 would also like to explore the possibility of improvements in WLAN integration in the existing and new Core Networks.
+The recently completed 3GPP SA WI on NBIFOM will provide improvements in the way WLAN integrates with the EPC core network.
+IEEE 802.11 believes that it is possible to further improve on the way WLAN is integrated into the 3GPP EPC and the Next Generation core networks.
+We also believe that improving the way WLAN integrates with the core network will be mutually beneficial to both 3GPP and IEEE 802.11.

 Some areas of possible improvement include: Data Radio Bearer over WLAN, improved metrics for discovery and selection of WLAN, improvements in mobility, and improvements in security.

 Hence, the IEEE 802.11 WG would like to investigate ways that the IEEE 802.11 WG and 3GPP RAN and SA can work together towards these goals.
-The IEEE 802.11 WG is hopeful that 3GPP RAN and SA will also see the benefit in working with the IEEE 802.11 WG towards improving the aggregation of WLAN in the 3GPP network, thus enabling WLAN in unlicensed spectrum to support some requirements for some of the IMT-2020 use cases.
-IEEE 802.11 WG invites 3GPP RAN and SA to respond to this liaison with the 3GPP RAN opinion on the desirability of improving WLAN aggregation for IMT-2020 and suggestions on how 3GPP RAN, 3GPP SA, and the 802.11 WG can work together to improve WLAN aggregation.
+The IEEE 802.11 WG is hopeful that 3GPP RAN and SA will also see the benefit in working with the IEEE 802.11 WG towards improving the aggregation and integration of WLAN in the 3GPP network, thus enabling WLAN in unlicensed spectrum to provide a practical low cost means of supporting some of the IMT-2020 use cases.
+IEEE 802.11 WG invites 3GPP RAN and SA to respond to this liaison with their opinions on the desirability of improving WLAN aggregation and integration and suggestions on how 3GPP RAN, 3GPP SA, and the 802.11 WG can work together to make these improvements.

 Actions: